MaxNummila/Cybsec_journey/README.md

 ## Books
 - Internet, Mikko Hyppönen 2021
-- Black hat Python 2nd edition, Justin Seitz and Tim Arnold 2021 *(In progress)* █▒░░░░░░░░░░
+- Hyvät Hakkerit, Linus Nyman 2025
-- Hyvät Hakkerit, Linus Nyman 2025 *(In progress)*
+- Black hat Python 2nd edition, Justin Seitz and Tim Arnold 2021 *(In progress)*

 ## Notes by Topic
 - Will be adding specific folders with files for each topic/lab where the progress, cheatsheets, notes and struggles will be.